Pixies (band): Surfer Rosa and Doolittle (1988–1989)

-Hiatus (1989–1990)
+Break (1989–1990)

 After Doolittle, tensions between Deal and Francis came to a head (for example, Francis threw a guitar at Deal during a concert in Stuttgart), and Deal was almost fired from the band when she refused to play at a concert in Frankfurt.
 Santiago, in an interview with Mojo, described Deal as being "headstrong and want[ing] to include her own songs, to explore her own world" on the band's albums; eventually she accepted that Francis was the singer and had musical control of the band, but after the Frankfurt incident, "they kinda stopped talking".
 The band became increasingly tired during the post-Doolittle "Fuck or Fight" tour of the United States and fighting among members continued.
 After the tour's final date in New York City, the band was too exhausted to attend the end-of-tour party the following night and soon announced a hiatus.

 During this time, Santiago and Lovering went on vacation while Francis performed a short solo tour, made up of a number of concerts to generate gas money as he traveled across the country.
 Deal formed a new band, the Breeders, with Tanya Donelly of Throwing Muses and bass player Josephine Wiggs of Perfect Disaster.
 Their debut album, Pod, was released in 1990.

 Bossanova and Trompe le Monde (1990–1992)

-In 1990, all members of the group except for Deal moved to Los Angeles.
+In 1990, all members of the group except Deal moved to Los Angeles.
 Lovering stated that he, Santiago, and Francis moved there "because the recording studio was there".
 Unlike previous recordings, the band had little time to practice beforehand, and Black Francis wrote much of the album in the studio.
 Featuring the singles "Velouria" and "Dig for Fire", Bossanova reached number 70 in the United States.
 In contrast, the album peaked at number three in the United Kingdom.
-Also in 1990, Pixies released a cover of the Paul Butterfield Blues Band's "Born in Chicago" on the compilation album Rubáiyát: Elektra's 40th Anniversary.
+Also in 1990, the Pixies released a cover of the Paul Butterfield Blues Band's "Born in Chicago" on the compilation album Rubáiyát: Elektra's 40th Anniversary.

 The band continued to tour and released Trompe le Monde in 1991, their final album before their break-up.
 The album included "U-Mass", which has been described as being about college apathy, and whose guitar riff was written years before at the University of Massachusetts before Francis and Santiago dropped out.
 The album also featured a cover of "Head On" by the Jesus and Mary Chain.
 Also that year, the band contributed a cover of "I Can't Forget" to the Leonard Cohen tribute album I'm Your Fan, and began an international tour on which they played stadiums in Europe and smaller venues in the United States.
-They then signed to be the support act of U2 on the lucrative US leg of the Zoo TV Tour in 1992.
-Tensions rose among band members, and at the end of the year, Pixies went on sabbatical and focused on separate projects.
+In 1992, they supported U2 on the lucrative US leg of their Zoo TV Tour.
+Their final performance took place om April 25, 1992 at the Commodore Ballroom in Vancouver, British Columbia.
+Tensions rose among band members, and they went on sabbatical and focused on separate projects.